npiper/ansible.ec2.solveapuzzle/infra/README.md

 export AWS_SECRET_ACCESS_KEY={SECRET}
 ```

-The default region is `eu-west-1` (Irleand).
+The default region is `eu-west-1` (Ireland).
 This value can be overwritten in variables.

 ### Software